kernelci/kernelci-project/kernelci.org/content/en/_index.md

     <a href="intro/platform-testing">Test your platform</a>
   </h2>
   <p class="text-center">Start here if you want to bring your platform to KernelCI.
    Our technical architecture allows different options depending or your setup.
-You can connect a test lab that will be drive by us.
+You can connect a test lab that will be driven by us.
 Or run the tests yourself and then publish the only the results you can share publicly to our database.</p>
 </div>

 <div class="container border border-primary rounded p-2 mt-3">